-- (1) Calculated pursuant to Rule 13d-3(d) under the Exchange Act.
-Under Rule 13d-3(d), shares not outstanding which are subject to options, warrants, rights, or conversion privileges exercisable within 60 days are deemed outstanding for the purpose of calculating the number and percentage owned by such person, but not deemed outstanding for the purpose of calculating the percentage owned by each other person listed. - (2) Represents percentage of total number of outstanding shares of Class A Common Stock and Class B Common Stock. - (3) The Yeager family members are parties to a stockholders' agreement (the "Yeager Family Stockholder Agreement"), pursuant to which they have agreed to vote all of their shares of Class B Common Stock in accordance with the vote of the holders of a majority of such shares.
-Except as provided in footnotes 6 and 7, each of the Yeager family members disclaims beneficial ownership of the shares of Class B Common Stock held by the other Yeager family members.
+(1) Calculated pursuant to Rule 13d-3(d) under the Exchange Act.
+Under Rule 13d-3(d), shares not outstanding which are subject to options, warrants, rights, or conversion privileges exercisable within 60 days are deemed outstanding for the purpose of calculating the number and percentage owned by such person, but not deemed outstanding for the purpose of calculating the percentage owned by each other person listed.

+(2) Represents percentage of total number of outstanding shares of Class A Common Stock and Class B Common Stock.

+- (3) The Yeager family members are parties to a stockholders' agreement (the "Yeager Family Stockholder Agreement"), pursuant to which they have agreed to vote all of their shares of Class B Common Stock in accordance with the vote of the holders of a majority of such shares.
+Except as provided in footnotes 4 and 5, each of the Yeager family members disclaims beneficial ownership of the shares of Class B Common Stock held by the other Yeager family members.
 The Class B Common Stock represents approximately 59% of the total votes allocable to the Common Stock.
-Members of the Yeager family own all of the Class B Common Stock. - (4) Includes 563,934 shares of Class B Common Stock as to which Phillip C. Yeager may be deemed to have shared voting discretion pursuant to the Yeager Family Stockholder Agreement.
+Members of the Yeager family own all of the Class B Common Stock. - (4) Includes 51,624 shares of Class B Common Stock owned by the Laura C. Yeager 1994 GST Trust, 51,624 shares of Class B Common Stock owned by the Matthew D. Yeager 1994 GST Trust and 51,624 shares of Class B Common Stock owned by the Phillip D. Yeager 1994 GST Trust and 386,341 shares of Class B Common Stock as to which David P. Yeager may be deemed to have shared voting discretion pursuant to the Yeager Family Stockholder Agreement.
 See Note 3.
-Also includes 88,000 shares of Class A Common Stock issuable upon exercise of options. - (5) Includes 2,000 shares of Class A Common Stock held by his wife.
-Mr. Yeager disclaims beneficial ownership of these shares. - (6) Includes 46,794 shares of Class B Common Stock owned by the Laura C. Yeager 1994 GST Trust, 46,794 shares of Class B Common Stock owned by the Matthew D. Yeager 1994 GST Trust and 46,794 shares of Class B Common Stock owned by the Phillip D. Yeager 1994 GST Trust and 419,127 shares of Class B Common Stock as to which David P. Yeager may be deemed to have shared voting discretion pursuant to the Yeager Family Stockholder Agreement.
-See Note 3.
-Includes 41,383 shares of restricted stock.
+Includes 41,962 shares of restricted stock, as well as 29,334 shares of Class A Common Stock issuable upon exercise of options.
+Also includes 176,439 shares of Class A Common Stock held by the Phillip C. Yeager 1994 Trust as Mr. Yeager has shared voting and dispositive power for these shares.